 Local government is ideally placed to develop, lead and implement local policies to influence many determinants of health.
 These policies include actions in areas such as transport, roads, parks, waste, land use, housing and urban planning, recreation and cultural activities and creating safe public places.

 Under the Public Health and Wellbeing Act 2008, councils are required to protect, improve and promote public health and wellbeing within their municipality and prepare a municipal public health and wellbeing plan (MPHWP) every four years.
-They have a broad role in health promotion, the provision of health services such as immunisation, early childhood and home and community care services and other services such as libraries.
+They have a broad role in health promotion, the provision of health services such as immunisation, early childhood services, services for older people and other services such as libraries.
 Local councils are also major employers in many communities (refer to guidance for workplaces).

 Evidence-based actions that a local government can take to encourage healthy and sustainable food, and become a healthier place include: